 This report records the result of a security policies and procedures evaluation.
 The sample illustrates communications security policy issues and practices and provides a useful format for reporting the results.

-This sample report records the result of an evaluation of security policies and procedures.
+This sample report records the results of an evaluation of security policies and procedures.
 It illustrates security policy issues and leading practices regarding controls and responsibilities that could be incorporated into a review, and provides a useful format for reporting the results.

 Security Policy Review Audit Work Program

 The purpose of this work program is to determine whether the right security policies exist and determine if existing policies cover the necessary issues and are disseminated to the right people.

 Security, Data Analytics, Smart Leadership: The Trifecta in Consumer Products and Services

 This article discusses how consumer demands are increasing as technology and competition foster expectations of a consistent and fluid shopping experience across multiple channels.

 The purpose of this policy is to ensure that all sensitively classified data is properly handled whether being transmitted within the organization or to a trusted third party.

 This policy defines the standard security settings utilized on a company's servers.

 Interesting challenges are in store for audit committees in the coming year and in this issue of The Bulletin, we deliver the top risk issues warranting consideration by audit committees for inclusion on the 2016 agenda.